juanhenao21/financial_response_spread_year/docs/source/03_taq_responses_time_shift.rst

-TAQ Responses Event Shift
+TAQ Responses Time Shift
 =========================

-The objective of this part of the code is to test how are the self- and cross responses for different :math:`\tau` values in event scale.
+The objective of this part of the code is to test how are the self- and cross responses for different :math:`\tau` values in time scale.

 # Write what parts of the previous code does this implementation needs.
 - article reproduction